 When multiple online searches report events at the same time, the preferred event is decided by applying the following rules, in order:

-A publishable event, meeting the public alert threshold, is given preference over one that does not meet the criteria.
+A publishable event, meeting the public alert threshold, is given preference over one that does not meet the threshold.

 In the case of multiple CBC events, three-interferometer events are preferred over two-interferometer events, and two-interferometer events are preferred over single-interferometer events.

 In the case of multiple CBC events with the same number of participating interferometers, the event with the highest SNR is preferred.
+The SNR is used to select the preferred event among CBC candidates because higher SNR implies better sky location and parameter estimates from low-latency searches.
 In the case of multiple Burst events, the event with the lowest FAR is preferred.

 See also the preferred event selection flow chart in our software documentation.